-A grade C in GCSE English Language is required for most types of employment and courses at university.
+Level 4 in GCSE English Language is required for most types of employment and courses at university.
 However, some universities may require a Level 5 or above in GCSE English Language.
 It is also an important qualification for progression in vocational and other courses at the college.

-GCSE English Language opens many doors that can lead to jobs directly related to the subject such as, journalism, law, teaching or careers in many other fields.
+GCSE English Language opens many doors that can lead to jobs directly related to the subject such as:

 How is the course organised?

 Exam Board: WJEC Eduqas

 You will be required to study three components.
 Component 1 is exam assessed and worth 40% of your overall mark.
 Component 2 is exam assessed and worth 60% of your overall mark.
 Component 3 is the Spoken Language assessment and this will be evaluated by your teacher in class and is unweighted.

 - Component 1: 20th Century Literature Reading and Creative Prose Writing

 - Component 2: 19th and 21st Century Non-Fiction Reading and Transactional/Persuasive Writing

-- Component 3: Spoken Language - Speaking and Listening
+- Component 3: Spoken Language - Speaking & Listening

 How is the course assessed?

 You will be required to show your learning and development through preparation for the exam which will take place at the end of the year.

 You will be guided and assessed by your teacher throughout the year.
 There will be scheduled mock exams to test your understanding.